collective/collective.ckeditor/README.txt

 two options :

-- add "collective.ckeditor" in your eggs and zcml sections of your plone 4 buildout
+- add "collective.ckeditor" in your eggs and zcml sections of your plone 4 buildout then run "bin/buildout" or "bin\buildout" under win32 look at ckeditor.cfg if you are using plone 4 core dev buildout

 - >>> easy_install collective.ckeditor